nawabahmadreshi/documentation/pages/third-party-integrations/responsys.md

 {% endexample%}

 ## Universal links and click tracking
+Apple introduced Universal Links starting with iOS 9.
+Apple introduced Universal Links starting with iOS 9.
+You must configure your app and your links in a specific way to enable Universal Link functionality.
+Branch guides developers through this process so that Branch links function as Universal Links.

 For Universal Links to work, Apple requires that a file called an “Apple-App-Site-Association” (AASA) file must be hosted on the domain of the link in question.
 When the link is clicked, Apple will check for the presence of this file to decide whether or not to open the app.
 All Branch links are Universal Links, because we will host this file securely on your Branch link domain.

 When you click a Branch link directly from an email inside the Mail app on iOS 9+, it functions as a Universal Link - it redirects directly into the desired app.
 However, if you put a Branch Universal Link behind a click tracking URL, it won’t deep link into the app.
 This is because generally, a click tracking URL is not a Universal Link.
 If you’re not hosting that AASA file on the click tracking URL’s domain, you aren’t going to get Universal Link behavior for that link.